What’s Novel about COVID-19?

 This virus uses ACE2 receptors on cells to gain entry.
 Different substances interact with and increase the number of receptors or bind and potentially block them, including Vitamins A and D, Zinc, ibuprofen and anti-hypertensive drugs.
 Also, certain conditions can increase the number of these receptors on the cell surface: cardiovascular disease, diabetes and hypertension, conditions increasingly seen with aging and associated with worse outcomes.
 Let’s drill down a bit…

-While optimal levels of vitamins A and D are critical for a healthy immune response, there is emerging concern that high-doses of these vitamins during active COVID-19 infection may increase the number of ACE receptors on cell surfaces, allowing for more access points into the cells where these receptors are present (they’re especially abundant in the epithelia of the lung, small intestine, kidneys and blood vessels).
+While optimal levels of vitamins A and D are critical for a healthy immune response, there has been concern that high-doses of these vitamins during active COVID-19 infection may increase the number of ACE receptors on cell surfaces, allowing for more access points into the cells where these receptors are present (they’re especially abundant in the epithelia of the lung, small intestine, kidneys and blood vessels).

-If you’ve been living north of Georgia for the past 6 months, you should consider taking enough supplemental vitamin D to achieve a sufficient serum level to support overall immunity (50-80 ng/mL, which usually requires 3000-5000 IU daily).
-However, if you begin to experience classical symptoms of COVID-19 (cough, shortness of breath, loss of smell/taste) or test positive, we recommend to either decrease the dose or discontinue altogether until you’ve recovered.
+If you’ve been living north of Georgia for the past 6 months, and you’re not taking vitamin D, you’re likely deficient, and should consider taking enough supplemental vitamin D to achieve a sufficient serum level to support overall immunity (50-80 ng/mL, which usually requires 3000-5000 IU daily).
+If just starting vitamin D, it may make sense to double the suggested dosing range for 3-4 weeks to achieve sufficiency more quickly.

 ACE-inhibiting drugs used for hypertension

 There’s an urgent need for clinical trials to determine whether ACE-inhibitors (including drugs with the suffix “-pril”, angiotensin receptor blockers and thiazolidinediones) help or harm patients with active COVID-19.
-Meantime, here’s a link to an article
+Here’s an interview with Dr. Josef Penninger

 It appears zinc can benefit in two ways: by lowering the virus’s ability to enter cells through ACE2 receptors and also inhibiting replication once it’s gained access.
 We recommend 30-50 mg/day, doubling the dose at the first classical signs of illness (shortness of breath, cough, loss of taste and smell).